 How Is Severance Pay Calculated in Korea?

 The amount of severance pay should be determined by the agreement between the employer and the employee.
 However, it is common that the employers provide the minimum severance package under GWRBA.

 Under GWRBA, an employee is entitled to receive a severance payment at the rate of 30 days’ “average wage” for each “continuous year of service.”

-In the calculation of the “average wage”, a base salary, and other payments such as overtime payment, position allowance, incentive allowance paid to all employees to promote efficiency shall be included.
+Average wage is calculated for the last 3 month salary.
+And the salary includes a base salary, and other payments such as overtime payment, position allowance, incentive allowance paid to all employees to promote efficiency shall be included.